Dre Campbell Farm

 Russet mites may cause damage to a wide variety of crops and other plants, especially:

-• Fruit trees like apples, pears, and citrus.
+• Fruit trees, like apples, pears, and citrus.

-• Other plants include hemp and cannabis plants.
+• Other plants include hemp and cannabis.

 How to Get Rid of Russet Mites Naturally